-- 10.12.1 For all claims against CONTRACTOR under this Contract, regardless of the basis on which the claim is made, CONTRACTOR'S liability shall be limited to (i) the amount payable for such claims under any insurance policy required under section 8.3, Insurance; plus (ii) two (2) times the amount CONTRACTOR has invoiced DMS for services under this Contract.
+- 10.12.1 For all claims against CONTRACTOR under this Contract, regardless of the basis on which the claim is made, CONTRACTOR'S liability shall be limited to (i) the amount payable for such claims under any insurance policy required under Section 8.3, Insurance; plus (ii) two times the amount CONTRACTOR has invoiced DMS for services under this Contract.
 This limitation shall not apply to claims arising under the indemnity provisions of this Contract. - 10.12.2 Unless otherwise specifically enumerated in this Contract including section 4.39.4 Data Security, no party shall be liable to another for special, indirect, punitive, or consequential damages, including for lost data or records (unless the Contract requires the CONTRACTOR to back-up data or records), even if the party has been advised that such damages are possible.
 No party shall be liable for lost profits, lost revenue, or lost institutional operating savings.
-The Department may, in addition to other remedies available to them at law or equity and upon notice to CONTRACTOR, retain such monies from amounts due CONTRACTOR as may be necessary to satisfy any claim for damages, price adjustments, penalties, costs and the like asserted by or against them.
-The State may set off any liability or other obligation of the CONTRACTOR under any contract with the State.
+The Department of Management Services may, in addition to other remedies available to them at law or equity and upon notice to CONTRACTOR, retain such monies from amounts due CONTRACTOR as may be necessary to satisfy any claim for damages, price adjustments, penalties, costs and the like asserted by or against them.
+The State may set off any liability or other obligation of the CONTRACTOR or its affiliates to the State against any payments due the CONTRACTOR under any contract with the State.